microsoft/fast/packages/web-components/fast-foundation/src/picker/picker.spec.md

 *Slots:*
 - default: Options generated from data are inserted here.
 - `header-region`: Authors can add a custom menu header here.
-Elements with a role of 'listitem' will be added to the menu navigation.
+Elements with a role of 'option' will be added to the menu navigation.
 Typically authors will need to handle invocation of custom items themselves.
 - `footer-region`: Authors can add a custom menu footer here.
-Elements with a role of 'listitem' will be added to the menu navigation.
+Elements with a role of 'option' will be added to the menu navigation.
 Typically authors will need to handle invocation of custom items themselves.

 *Events*
 - `optionsupdated`: Emitted when the available options change.